-Leigh's most notable part, however, was as the iconnic Marion Crane in Alfred Hitchcock's Psycho' in 1960.
+Leigh's most notable part, however, was as the iconic Marion Crane in Alfred Hitchcock's Psycho' in 1960.
 At the end of her 45 minutes onscreen she was unforgettably stabbed to death in the shower by cross-dressing lunatic Norman Bates.
-The role earned her an Academy Award nomintion for Best Supporting Actress and a place in movie history.
+The role earned her an Academy Award nomination for Best Supporting Actress and a place in movie history.

 After her star years, she gamely faced giant killer rabbits in 'Night of the Lepus' in 1972 and wrote some books.

 Leigh was the mother of actresses Jamie Lee Curtis and Kelly Curtis by her third husband, actor Tony Curtis whom she married in 1951.
 Leigh worked with Jamie Lee in her last two films, 'The Fog' in 1980 and 'Halloween H20:20 Years Later' in 1998.
 Following her divorce from Tony Curtis in 1962, Leigh married stockbroker Robert Brandt and they remained married until her death.

 Janet Leigh suffered a cardiac arrest and died at her home on October 3, 2004.

 Janet Leigh Academy AwardsNo Wins: